Vasculature in Cardiometabolic Disease

 Our research is focused on understanding the effects of cardiometabolic diseases and physical activity on vasculature, endothelial cells and tissue physiology.
-Our aim is to identify mechanisms behind exercise-induced health benefits and to discover novel treatment options for cardiometabolic diseases.
-Our group also studies the role of PROX1 transcription factor in skeletal muscle physiology and pediatric cancer rhabdomyosarcoma.
+Our aim is to identify mechanisms mediating the health benefits of exercise and to discover novel treatment options for cardiometabolic diseases.
+Our group also studies skeletal muscle growth and muscle wasting, and the pediatric cancer rhabdomyosarcoma.

 Riikka Kivelä